harel-coffee/mouse-v1-context-auto/readme.txt

 where * should be inferred from the recalculate = 1 branches of the calculation functions inside each calculation file

-The input data structures are from phy2 via various JRClust and kilosort versions.
+The raw input data structures are from .mat and phy2 via various JRClust and kilosort versions.

 The internal data structure is neo: https://neo.readthedocs.io/en/stable/install.html